uadmin/uadmin/docs/_build/html/_sources/tutorial/part7.rst.txt

         )
     }

-Establish a connection to the API by using http.HandleFunc.
+Establish a connection in the main.go to the API by using http.HandleFunc.
 It should be placed after the uadmin.Register and before the StartServer.

 .. code-block:: go